-385. It can be concluded that the velocity of vibration decreases gradually with the increasing of the distance between measuring point and vibration source (the highway).
+384. It can be concluded that the velocity of vibration decreases gradually with the increasing of the distance between measuring point and vibration source (the highway).

-Figure VI.12: Decreasing Velocity with Increasing Distance Respect to Time at Amulia vibration sources.
+385. The ground frequency induced by vehicle load is mainly concentrate between 8-20Hz.
+The amplitude decreases rapidly with the increasing of the distance between measuring points and vibration sources.
 However, the predominance frequency band corresponding to the response signal changes little.
 From the analysis of the existing data, it can be seen that the values of peak particle velocity are below 1mm/s at all the places throughout the road.